Lostock, Bolton

 Lostock is a residential district of Bolton, Greater Manchester, England, 3.5 mi west of Bolton town centre and 13 mi northwest of Manchester.
 Historically part of Lancashire, Lostock is bounded by Deane to the southeast, Markland Hill to the northeast, and Middlebrook to the west.
-Bolton Wanderers' football ground, the University of Bolton Stadium, is in nearby Horwich.
+Bolton Wanderers' football ground, the University of Bolton Stadium, is in Lostock.

 After a railway station was built to serve the area in 1852, the area around the station – some 1.5 mi east of Lostock Hall – became known as Lostock Junction.
 This name is still in use, although the station's name has changed to Lostock.

 History

 The name derives from Old English hlose a pig and stoc meaning a farm, usually 'stock' or 'Stoke' in place-names, but here referring to a pigsty.
 Another source suggested that the name is derived from Celtic, llostog meaning beaver, inferring the site of a stream where beavers were found, the reasoning due to the proliferation of Brythonic and Celtic place-names in Lancashire.
 It has been variously recorded as Lostoc in 1212; Lastok in 1279; Lostok in 1292; Lostoke in 1301 and Lostock and Lostocke in the 16th century.

 In the Middle Ages Lostock was part of the barony of Manchester.
 It was subsequently held by Richard de Hulton and passed to the Andertons and the Blundells of Ince.
 Lostock Hall was an Elizabethan manor house built for the Anderton family in 1563.
 The hall was demolished in 1824, but the gatehouse remains and is a Grade II* listed building.

 During World War II, De Havilland aircraft propellers were produced at Lostock.